 Fields like "Phone Number" and "Payment Total" are also mapped automatically in this fashion.
 Note that submission date is not mapped in this example, and there’s no need to map it because LGL will stamp a new constituent record with the creation date automatically (or stamp the "updated date" for an existing record).
-In addition,

-Please note that if a gift date is not supplied in your form submission, the date of submission will be used as the gift date.
+NOTE: If a gift date is not supplied in your form submission, the date of submission will be used as the gift date.

 A complex example